davidconoh/FirstBlazorApp/README.md

     ```
     dotnet watch
     ```
-    Optionally, you can run and debug the application by pressing `F5` on your keyboard.
+    If you installed the extension, you can run `debug mode` by pressing `F5` on your keyboard.

 ## ✔️ License